 In addition to downloadable files for the literary works, the Study Programs provide other resources that help students utilize the books as part of semester-long history courses for sixth grade through high school (the logic and rhetoric levels within classical education).
-For each Study Program, the Heritage History website identifies the few core books that should be read, with the Guerber history series featured most prominently.
+For each Study Program, the Heritage History website identifies the few core books that should be read, with the Guerber history series featured prominently.
 It also lists many other books from which students should choose additional reading material.
 The Study Programs sometimes include recommendations for only specific chapters in some books.
-They also identify "Easy Reading Selections" that might be selected for some students.
+They also identify "Easy Reading Selections" that might be assigned for some students.
 Books are arranged by genres and are color-coded to indicate the reading level.
-Each title links to a paragraph-long description of the book to make it easier for parents or students to select among the many choices.
+Each title links to a paragraph-long description of the book to make it easier for parents and students to select among the many choices.

 The eight Heritage History Classical Curriculum Study Programs are: